State Space Estimation for DPOR-based Model Checkers(Extended Version): Poly-Time Unbiased Estimation Algorithms

 \section{Poly-Time Unbiased Estimation Algorithms}

-Let $P$ be a program and $\mathcal{T}(P)$ its corresponding transition system.
+Let $P$ be a program and $\mathcal{T}(P)$ its transition system.
 A randomized algorithm $A$ that maps programs $P$ to natural numbers is an \emph{unbiased estimator} for $C(P)$ if the expected value of $A$ on the input $P$, over all of its internal random choices, is $C(P)$.
-It is poly-time if it runs it time polynomial in $|P|$.
+It is poly-time if it runs in time polynomial in $|P|$.

 In this section, we present two poly-time unbiased estimators for $C(P)$.
+Both of them have the nice property that they are simple to describe and work directly on $\mathcal{T}(P)$, which is quite natural and provides a convenient model of the space of Mazurkiewicz trace equivalence classes.
+However, as we shall see, both of them have high variance even on simple examples.
+In the next section, we will see how we can reduce the high variance, by building upon ideas from this section.